Financial Aid Office

 PELL Grants are awarded to eligible students as determined by the Federal government on the basis of information submitted on the Free Application for Federal Student Aid.
 The FAFSA is easily completed online at www.fafsa.ed.gov.
 Eligible students must enroll in a minimum of 3 credits to receive a PELL Grant and the amount is adjusted on the basis on number of credits enrolled.

 Delaware County Community College’s Educational Foundation offers over $300,000 in scholarships annually.
 Each scholarship has its own criteria for eligibility established by the donor.
-The application process generally begins in February with an April 18 deadline.
+The application process generally begins in February with a deadline in mid-April.
 Notifications typically go out to students over the summer months preceding their next academic year’s enrollment.

 Many people shy away from loans because of the horror stories they have heard about the excessive debt many college students incur.
 However, taking out a modest loan to help with educational expenses may be more beneficial than trying to work too many hours to make ends meet, then not being able to keep up with your school work.
 Most students who file the FAFSA will be offered loan money by our Financial Aid Office.
 You can accept the amount being offered, lower it, or decline it altogether.
 Under the Federal Direct Loan program, you may be offered either a subsidized loan, an unsubsidized loan, or both.